Wiki · Organization · Last reviewed June 15, 2026

 Research Program

 Sakana's research program is organized around nature-inspired computation: evolution, collective intelligence, open-ended search, and automated model development.
 Its evolutionary model merging work uses search methods to discover ways of combining existing open models into new systems with useful capabilities.
-The company framed this as a step toward machinery that can automatically generate foundation models for particular tasks and domains.
+The company framed this as a step toward machinery that can automatically search the space of model composition, post-training, and domain adaptation.

 The evolutionary model merging paper was later published in Nature Machine Intelligence, and Sakana reported that the method had been implemented in open-source tools such as mergekit and Optuna Hub.
 The point is not that merging replaces full-scale training.
 It is that the expanding ecology of open models can itself become a substrate for search.

 The Darwin Godel Machine project extends the same logic to agent design.
 In collaboration with Jeff Clune's lab, Sakana described a coding agent that modifies its own code, evaluates downstream performance, and keeps an archive of alternate agent lineages.
-Its public writeup emphasizes sandboxing, supervision, traceability, and the need to treat self-improvement as a safety-relevant research area.
+The arXiv report describes gains on SWE-bench and Polyglot under sandboxing and human oversight; the governance lesson is that self-modification is an experimental control problem, not a product feature to trust by default.

 The AI Scientist